 The festival features more than twenty country music bands and artists.
 As well as having country musicians from the UK, we readily have country acts from around the world, too.
-In 2014, we had three acts from Holland, one from Sweden, Ireland, Scotland, England and Wales.
+In 2014, we had acts from Holland, Sweden, Ireland, Scotland, England and Wales.
 And in 2015, we already have performers from Mauritius, Sweden, Scotland, India, as well as all over England and Wales and some local, too.

 The Rockfield country music festival is held down by the River Monnow, which forms the border between England and Wales.
 Rockfield is a small village 3 miles from Monmouth and equidistant between Bristol and Cardiff.